 Attend PMP Boot Camps

 You have undoubtedly heard of PMP boot camps; 2-5 day cram courses for the exam that can cost thousands of dollars and claim a 95 percent pass rate.
-Most boot camps base the majority of their class time on the PMBOK® Guide, which is available for much less than the cost of a boot camp.
+Most boot camps base the majority of their class time on the A Guide to the Project Management Body of Knowledge (PMBOK® Guide), which is available for much less than the cost of a boot camp.
 By reading through and highlighting the most important passages you’ll probably learn nearly as much for a fraction of the price of a boot camp.
 You would be better advised to make your plan, establish a routine, break your learning into small chunks, and reinforce your learning through repetition.

 Give Yourself a Break from your PMP Studies

 A very important last suggestion — everyone needs a break.
 Even if you’re enjoying your studies you should take at least one full day a week to get completely away from it and do other things.
 It doesn’t have to be a big production or cost a lot of money; a morning walk, reading, a movie, a play, or anything that truly relaxes and refreshes you is just as important as the work you do the rest of the week.